Capitol Beat

 Gov. Josh Shapiro officially nominated his slate of cabinet nominees back in January, beginning the process of getting his picks through the state Senate.

-To date, several of Shapiro’s cabinet members have been confirmed by Senate lawmakers, while others are still awaiting their confirmation hearings.
+To date, several of Shapiro’s cabinet members have been confirmed by Senate lawmakers.
+Of the 21 nominations the governor has made, 20 have been confirmed by the Senate – with Shapiro’s nominee for health secretary still awaiting confirmation.
 Below, City & State is keeping track of all the cabinet nominees that have been confirmed by lawmakers – a list that will continually be updated as more nominees receive their long-awaited confirmation vote.

 June 7